inge4pres/opentelemetry-zig/integration_tests/README.md

 - The expected span names (`test-span-0`, `test-span-1`, etc.)
 - The tracer name (`integration-test`)

+For logs, the validation checks for:
+- The presence of `resourceLogs` or log-related keywords
+- The expected log messages containing "Test"
+- The logger scope name (`integration-test`)

 ## Configuration

 The collector configuration is defined in `otel-collector-config.yaml`: